Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 ![](images/procedural_animation_mode_transition_pop.jpg)

-&quot;Pop&quot; type
+"Pop" type

 ![](images/procedural_animation_mode_transition_linear.jpg)

-&quot;Linear&quot; type
+"Linear" type

 ![](images/procedural_animation_mode_transition_spline.jpg)

-&quot;Spline&quot; type with slopes 0 (at first key) and 0 (at next key).
+"Spline" type with slopes 0 (at first key) and 0 (at next key).

 ![](images/procedural_animation_mode_transition_spline_2.jpg)

-&quot;Spline&quot; type with slopes 3.5 (at first key) and 0 (at next key).
+"Spline" type with slopes 3.5 (at first key) and 0 (at next key).

 ![](images/procedural_animation_mode_transition_spline_3.jpg)

-&quot;Spline&quot; type with slopes 0 (at first key) and 3.5 (at next key).
+"Spline" type with slopes 0 (at first key) and 3.5 (at next key).

-Spline type transitions are used to create smoother animations – just be sure to match the &quot;in&quot; slope at a keyframe with the &quot;out&quot; slope.
+Spline type transitions are used to create smoother animations – just be sure to match the "in" slope at a keyframe with the "out" slope.

 # **III.
 Keys, position, rotation, graphs and other confusing parts - creating a new animation**

 What use would animation mode be without the ability to create new animations?
-Probably not much considering it&#39;s still useless even with that ability, so let&#39;s examine the steps to creating a new animation.
+Probably not much considering it's still useless even with that ability, so let's examine the steps to creating a new animation.

 - First of all, click the Add button to create a new animation.
 - Then give it a descriptive name so it can be referenced later.
 - Finally, decide on a total run time and enter it into the Run Time box.
-Don&#39;t worry, you can change the run time later if you decide you want it to be different - but you can&#39;t edit an animation that doesn&#39;t have a Run Time.
+Don't worry, you can change the run time later if you decide you want it to be different - but you can't edit an animation that doesn't have a Run Time.

 Next, select the object you wish to use to create the animation.
 Please note that any object you want to animate **must have a name** , so if you are not in the habit of naming your objects, go name the one you want now before you try to animate it.